 The dispersal of traffic flow into a grid of connections between the Crestwood/ Shockley thoroughfare and the proposed connection to Reich's Ford Road will distribute drive-by/walk-by exposure of property more thoroughly in the area.
-Taking a single, high volume road connection and spreading that traffic flow into several lower volume streets will enhance the functioning of the area as a destination rather than as a cut-through, which will be the a.
-Evergreen Point
+Taking a single, high volume road connection and spreading that traffic flow into several lower volume streets will enhance the functioning of the area as a destination rather than as a cut-through, which will be the outcome of a single, high-volume road.
+Effectively, distribution of traffic flow will result in a larger share of property with road frontage and therefore the opportunity for walkability and business-oriented exposure.

-21 Attoe, Wayne, and Donn Logan.
+Attoe, Wayne, and Donn Logan.
 American Urban Architecture: Catalysts in the Design of Cities.
 University of California Press, 1992.